WatchGuard Email Protection Integration with Microsoft 365

 2. Select the Reject Email Messages if They Aren't Sent from Within this IP Address Range check box.

-3. In the text box, type the WatchGuard Email Protection Servers IP Address Range.
+3. In the text box, type the IP addresses from the WatchGuard Email Protection Servers IP Address Range section.

-4. Customers in Canada must additionally enter the WatchGuard Email Protection Servers IP Address Range in Canada.
+4. Customers in Canada must additionally enter the IP addresses from the WatchGuard Email Protection Servers IP Address Range in Canada section.

 5. Click Next.